MapsPeople/docs/src/android/v3/getting-started/directions.md

     </mi-tab-panel>
 </mi-tabs>

-Now we will make a method that can generate a route for us with just a location (picked through the search list).
+Now we will make a method that can generate a route for us with just a Location (picked from the search list).
 Start by implementing `OnRouteResultListener` to your MapsActivity.

 <mi-tabs>